ORNL-Modelica/awesome-modelica/README.md

 ## Books
 > Published material (physical or web-based) for coming up to speed on Modelica.
 - [Modelica Association book list](https://modelica.org/publications) | A list of material managed by the Modelica Association.
-- [Modelica By Example](https://mbe.modelica.university/) by Michael Tiller | A web-based textbook for Modelica | **Highly recommended for Modelica newbies**
+- [Modelica By Example](https://mbe.modelica.university/) by Michael Tiller | A web-based textbook for Modelica | :hatching_chick:
 - [Principles of Object-Oriented Modeling and Simulation with Modelica 3.3: A Cyber-Physical Approach](https://www.amazon.com/Principles-Object-Oriented-Modeling-Simulation-Modelica/dp/111885912X) by Peter Fritzson | A thorough textbook on the Modelica langauge with many helpful examples.
   - [PDF download for those who may have access](https://doi.org/10.1002/9781118989166)

 ## Blogs
 > More informal knowledge sharing avenues
 - [Claytex Blogs](https://www.claytex.com/blog/) by Claytex | Tips and ideas for solving problems with Modelica from a leading user/developer of Modelica technologies.
-- [All About Modelica](https://marcobonvini.com/modelica/2020/06/29/all-about-modelica.html) by Marco Bonvini | An introduction describing what is Modelica.
+- [All About Modelica](https://marcobonvini.com/modelica/2020/06/29/all-about-modelica.html) by Marco Bonvini | An introduction describing what is Modelica. | :hatching_chick:
 - [Modelon News Blog](https://www.modelon.com/news-blog) by Modelon | Tips and ideas for solving problems with Modelica from a leading user/developer of Modelica technologies.

 ## Videos & Tutorials
 > Media (videa, audio, powerpoint, etc.) for learning and using Modelica.
-- [Modelica & TRANSFORM Tutorials](https://www.youtube.com/channel/UCL8MRWi3q0Ivo2KVMLq1O8A) by Scott Greenwood | YouTube channel for general Modelica tutorials and tutorials using the TRANSFORM library.
+- [Modelica & TRANSFORM Tutorials](https://www.youtube.com/channel/UCL8MRWi3q0Ivo2KVMLq1O8A) by Scott Greenwood | YouTube channel for general Modelica tutorials and TRANSFORM library tutorials.

 # Tool Specific
 > Resources more specific to indivdual tools  and vendors.